-15 Stroke Symptoms in Women We’re Likely to Ignore
+14 Stroke Symptoms Women Shouldn’t Ignore

 Fainting or seizures

-You might be tempted to minimize a fainting spell, but it could be a stroke: Women tend to suffer strokes to the back of the brain more often than men, says Diana Greene-Chandos MD, FNCS, assistant professor of neurosurgery and neurology at The Ohio State University Wexner Medical Center.
-Known as posterior circulation strokes, they cut off "blood flow to the occipital lobes, brainstem, cerebellum, and part of the temporal lobe.
-The top of the brainstem is where the consciousness center lies," Dr. Greene-Chandos says, and cutting blood flow to this part of the brain can lead to fainting.
-She notes, however, that fainting "could also be related to a hyperventilation response to any type of stroke, as a fear response," and that seizures, another of the stroke symptoms in women, can also be confused with a loss of consciousness.
+You might be tempted to minimize a fainting spell, but maybe you shouldn’t: Women tend to suffer strokes to the back of the brain more often than men, says Diana Greene-Chandos MD, FNCS, assistant professor of neurosurgery and neurology at The Ohio State University Wexner Medical Center.
+Known as posterior circulation strokes, they cut off “blood flow to the occipital lobes, brainstem, cerebellum, and part of the temporal lobe.
+The top of the brainstem is where the consciousness center lies,” Dr. Greene-Chandos says, and cutting blood flow to this part of the brain can lead to fainting.
+She notes, however, that fainting “could also be related to a hyperventilation response to any type of stroke, as a fear response,” and that seizures, another of the stroke symptoms in women, can also be confused with a loss of consciousness.

 Although women would think chest pain and shortness of breath are signs of a heart attack, it could be a stroke.
 “This is consistent again with posterior circulation problems from the bottom of the brainstem where the respiratory drive centers lie,” says Dr. Greene-Chandos.
 Early recognition of stroke signs is crucial, says Kathryn Rexrode, MD, chief of the Division of Women’s Health, Brigham and Women’s Hospital.
 “It is important to get prompt emergency care if you are experiencing stroke symptoms since some strokes can be stopped by use of thrombolytic, or clot-busting, drugs,” she adds.